 Once you have registered your new business in Minnesota, what is the next step?
 You have to make the business operational.
-This can be achieved by applying for a proper business license or permit.
+This can be achieved through applying for a proper business license or permit.
 It is important to know that Minnesota does not have a single comprehensive license or permit for businesses.
 At the same time, all types of businesses don’t require a license to operate in the state.

 There are several types of businesses that require a permit or business license in Minnesota and the licensing information is available with Minnesota Bureau of Business Licenses (BBL).
 BBL also publishes a directory that contains detailed information and is known as State of Minnesota Directory of Licenses and Permits.